-Each prospective venture will be allocated a page within the “Challenges” space on the platform.
-Teams looking for advice on a given topic should head to the relevant Q&A section under “Challenges”.
-This should provide an effective medium for different questions pertaining to specific areas to be asked and answered.
+Each prospective venture will be allocated a page within the “Projects” space on the platform.
+Teams looking for advice on a given idea should post the idea in the relevant project and ask for advice by tagging users.

 By exploring the platform, you’ll all be able to see ways in which you can interact with challenges, submit new ideas, and collaborate on the development of what will hopefully immensely successful social businesses.

 You will gain access to this virtual workspace as an element of your Trekker role.

 By removing the physical barriers that inhibit internal communication, Crowdicity has huge advantages over meetings, emails and phone calls.
 It is dynamic, inclusive and fun to use.
 Crowdicity makes ideas manageable, transparent and permanent, making the innovation faster and more effective.